 In with the new, out with the old.

 At least, that’s what they say.
-When it comes to wheelchair accessible vehicles, older models can stick around for a while on the market even after production has ceased.
+When it comes to Handicap Vehicles For Sale, older models can stick around for a while on the market even after production has ceased.
 This can happen for a variety of reasons, whether it be market saturation or that specific model may have been more popular due to some of the features it had.

 While older models can be tempting because of their low price tag, it’s sometimes better to invest in a newer car.
 Older models are more likely to have high mileage, need repairs more frequently and aren’t covered by a warranty.
 Not only are newer models less road-weary, they hold their value better when it comes time to trade them in.